gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 There are a [number of different categories of algorithms](https://s2.smu.edu/~vdebroy/cse3353/Lectures/Lecture-7/Algorithm-Types.pdf).
 Each category describes the general approach to the algorithm's use in solving its particular problem.
 Categories are not exclusive; an algorithm can be a member of multiple categories.
 For example QuickSort can be both a divide and conquer algorithm and a randomized algorithm if it picks a random element as a pivot to sort against at each stage.

 In this lesson we will look at a few categories, specifically _divide and conquer_ algorithms, _greedy_ algorithms and _dynamic programming_ algorithms.

+## Summary

+You've been adding algorithms all along!